RecordEvolution/ReswarmOS/buildroot/README.md

 ## Release

 To release the final disk image, run the `make release` command.
-This will utilize the current board information configured in `setup.yaml` to update the remote `supportedBoards.json`, gzip the final image, and upload it to the `reswarmos` gecloud bucket.
+This will utilize the current board information configured in `setup.yaml` to update the remote `supportedBoards.json`, gzip the final image, and upload it to the `reswarmos` gcloud bucket.